Summer Institute : Important Dates + Policies

 It is the presumption of the Pre-College Summer Institute that all non-residential students will be living at home under the supervision of their parents/guardians for the duration of their UArts experience.
 If the student is planning on living at the home of someone other than a parent or guardian, the parent must indicate this on the registration form and provide Pre-College Programs with all pertinent contact information including the address and phone of the individual hosting the student.

-Students enrolled in Art, Media + Design, Creative Writing, Dance, ESL Art/Music, STAR and Theater will earn three college credits upon successful completion of the program.
-Music: Instrumental + Voice, Music Business, Entrepreneurship + Technology and One-Week Intensives are non-credit bearing.
+Students enrolled in Art, Media + Design, Creative Writing, Dance, ESL Art/Music, Music, Music Business, Entrepreneurship + Technology, STAR and Theater will earn three college credits upon successful completion of the program.
+One-Week Intensives are non-credit bearing.

 Sample student schedules are available on our website for each Summer Institute program.
 Please review individual program descriptions for more information about the length of a typical day in the program and dates.
 Students receive a specific schedule upon check-in at the Pre-College Summer Institute, with the exception of Music, Dance and Theater.
 Students in these programs receive their schedules on the first day of classes after assessment.
 It is difficult to make changes to a student’s schedule after registration, but written requests are considered on a case-by-case basis.
 No course changes can be made after the start of the program.
 All students are required to participate fully in their program, with no options for partial days or courses.